The Basics of Restaurant Management

 Point-of-sale (POS) systems allow restaurant owners to track sales, cash flow, and food inventory.
 This can greatly simplify day-to-day restaurant management and help to trim food costs and payroll, as well as track the popularity of menu items.

-Update Your Menu Regularly
+Update Your Menu

 The price of food can change frequently, so the cost of running your business will change as well.
 It’s important that restaurant menus have prices that keep food costs low and profits high.

-Small Steps Can Save Restaurants Money
+Small Steps to Save Money

 Switching to energy-efficient light bulbs and low-flow faucets are just two ways that restaurants can save money, not to mention the environment.
 Look around your establishment for hotspots you're pouring more money into than you have to.